capesoftware/bonsai-vplink/README.md

 # VP Link connector

-...Coming Soon....
 A collection of tools and sample files allowing users to run VP Link simulations with [Microsoft Project Bonsai](https://azure.microsoft.com/en-us/services/project-bonsai/).

-Existing VP Link users can utilize these tools to create their own VP Link loadable files which can be used to create a scalable VP Link simulation on the bonsai web site.
+Existing VP Link users can utilize these [tools](tools/README.md) to create their own VP Link loadable files which can be used to create a scalable VP Link simulation on the bonsai web site.

-Other users can use the samples and documentation to experiment with creating a brain to control any of the samples.
+Other users can use the [samples](samples/README.md) and documentation to experiment with creating a brain to control any of the samples.

 ## Installation

 VP Link Users:
 * Copy the executables to the CapeSoftware\VPLink3 directory.

-* Use the Bonsai Tag Integration page from the Bonsai.rev file to add VP Link tags to your SimState and SimAction structures.
+* Use the Bonsai Tag Integration page from a Bonsai-enabled .rev file to add VP Link tags to your SimState and SimAction structures.
-* You can connect your local VP Link simulation to Bonsai to experiment with training a brain with the VPLinkSim_Bonsai3.exe program.
+* You can connect your local VP Link simulation to Bonsai as an unmanaged simulator to experiment with training a brain with the VPLinkSim_Bonsai3.exe program.
 * Once you have your local VP Link simulation working with Bonsai, use the Bonsai Loadable page from the Bonsai.rev file to create your customized VP Link loadable on your local machine.
 * [Add a Simulator](#usage-adding-a-vp-link-simulator-to-your-workspace) to your workspace by uploading the loadable to the Bonsai web site and train a brain at scale.